Prag8855/aab/content/guides/losing-your-job.md

 - **If you get [unemployment benefits](/glossary/ALG%20I)**
     You must switch to [public health insurance](/glossary/gesetzliche%20Krankenversicherung).
 The *[[Agentur für Arbeit]]* pays for your health insurance, so you are covered for free.[^1] In some cases, you can keep your private health insurance.[^2]
 - **If you don't get unemployment benefits**
     You keep your private health insurance.[^3] Your employer does not pay half of it.
 For example, if your private health insurance costs 500€ per month, your employer paid 250€, and you paid 250€.
-If you lose your job, you pay 500€.
+If you lose your job, you pay 500€ alone without help.

 **[Who gets unemployment benefits ➞](/guides/unemployment-benefits#who-can-get-unemployment-benefits)**

 ## What happens to your pay and bonuses

 You get paid until your last day of work, at the end of your [notice period](/glossary/Kündigungsfrist).
-Your employer must pay your full salary, even if they don't make you work.[^23]
+Your employer must pay your full salary, even if you have no work to do.[^23]

 After your last day of work, you might get severance pay or [unemployment benefits](/glossary/ALG%20I).
 This gives you financial support while you [find another job](/guides/find-a-job-in-berlin).